noiseprotocol/noise_spec/noise.md

     there must be no more than one occurrence of `"ee"`, `"es"`, `"se"`, or `"ss"` per handshake).

- 4. After performing a DH between a remote public key and any local private key that is not the ephemeral private key, the local party must not call `ENCRYPT()` unless it has also performed a DH between the ephemeral private key and the remote public key.
+ 4. After performing a DH between a remote public key (either static or ephemeral) and the local static key, the local party must not call `ENCRYPT()` unless it has also performed a DH between its local ephemeral key and the remote public key.
+In particular, this means that (using canonical notation):

+    After an `"se"` token, the initiator must not send a handshake payload or transport payload unless there has also been an `"ee"` token.

+    After an `"ss"` token, the initiator must not send a handshake payload or transport payload unless there has also been an `"es"` token.

+    After an `"es"` token, the responder must not send a handshake payload or transport payload unless there has also been an `"ee"` token.

+    After an `"ss"` token, the responder must not send a handshake payload or transport payload unless there has also been an `"se"` token.

 Patterns failing the first check are obviously nonsense.

 The second and third checks outlaw redundant transmission of values, and redundant computation, to simplify implementation and testing.

-The fourth check is necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys, and to provide forward secrecy.
-Patterns failing this check could result in subtle but catastrophic security flaws.
+The fourth check accomplishes two purposes:

+ * First, it is necessary because Noise relies on DH outputs involving ephemeral keys to randomize the shared secret keys.
+Patterns failing this check could result in catastrophic key reuse, because the victim might send a message encrypted with a key that doesn't include a contribution from their local ephemeral key (or where the contribution from their local ephemeral was nullified by an invalid ephemeral from the other party).

+ * Second, this check guarantees that ephemeral keys are used to provide important security properties such as forward-secrecy and key-compromise impersonation resistance.

 Users are recommended to only use the handshake patterns listed below, or other patterns that have been vetted by experts to satisfy the above checks.